Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Hey, whaddya want from me?
 I’m a big murdery bastard, and I wanna be the best damn murderer I can.
 In this job, bigger is better, so..."
 He’d finally wriggled free of his lower midsuit and started tearing apart his much-too-small and already halfway obliterated undersuit.

 ...Yeah.
 One quick glance across the giant Aggressor told the truth.
 Firth was a living weapon and looking scary as *fuck* lately, too.
-Just...honestly superhuman.
+Just... honestly superhuman.
 To state the completely goddamn obvious.
 Neither he nor Adam had been kidding when they’d predicted how his training would progress, and progress it *had.* Hadn’t stopped, either.
 Or even slowed down.

 Everyone had noticed, of course.
 Firth had been piling it on for over a year, but the last few months had seen a kind of warp-speed progress that was extreme even for HEAT.
 Murray looked him over too and grinned, "S’what you get, bein’ a purebred Corti experiment."